gilbruno/Woken_Discord_Bot/Deployment_aws_ec2.md

 ```

 Empty the content of the ABI smart contract you want to update.<br>
-For instance, if it's _UniswapV2Factory.json_, you can empty the content of the file with the following command
+For instance, if it's _WokenFactory.json_, you can empty the content of the file with the following command

 ```
 > WokenFactory.json